UNSW-ZZSC9020/project/report/ZZSC9020_Template_GroupG.md

 # Exploratory Data Analysis

 Starting with initial high level checks, a histogram of temperature data for each of the three regions is provided below.
-It show intuitively that QLD is the hottest, following by South Australia and Victoria.
+It show intuitively that QLD and South Australia are the hottest, followed by Victoria.

 ![Temperature Histogram: ](img/Hist_Temperature.jpg)